-Mixing water is defined as the water in freshly mixed sand-cement grout, mortar, or concrete, exclusive of any previously absorbed by the aggregate (for example, water considered in the computation of the net water-cement ratio) (ACI 116).
+Mixing water is defined as the water in freshly mixed sand-cement grout, mortar, or concrete, exclusive of any previously absorbed by the aggregate (for example, water considered in the computation of the net water-cement ratio).
 Almost any water that is drinkable can be used for mixing concrete.
 The standard specification for Ready-Mix Concrete is AASHTO M 157.
 This AASHTO standard listed as part of the requirements in the FP covers mixing and curing water requirements for concrete, irrespective of whether or not it is ready-mix concrete.

-Although AASHTO M 157 stipulates that the quality of water to be used in concrete must be tested by AASHTO T 26 for pH and total solids content, the FP allows potable water of known quality to be used without such testing.
+Although AASHTO M 157 stipulates that the quality of water to be used in concrete must be tested, the FP allows potable water of known quality to be used without testing.
 The definition applied to "potable water that is safe for human consumption" is noted in the FP as being provided by the public health authority having local jurisdiction.

 Water of questionable quality can be used for making concrete if it meets established requirements for sulfate content, alkali content, and total solids.
 In addition, fabricated mortar specimens made with this water must pass tests for compressive strength, time of set, and chloride content.
 The water and mortar tests that are used to evaluate these parameters as well as the parameter limitations are provided in AASHTO M 157.
-The component tested, the test methodology and the limits are summarized in Exhibit 5-4.
+The component tested, the test methodology and the limits are summarized in Exhibit 5-43.

 Component Test Method Limits

 Compressive strength AASHTO T 106 90% min of control at 7 days

 Time of set AASHTO T 131 From 1:00 earlier to 1:30 later deviation from

 control

-Chloride as Cl (-1) AASHTO T 260 Prestressed concrete - 0.06%
+Chloride as Cl (-1) ASTM D512 Prestressed concrete - 0.06%

 Conventionally reinforced concrete in a moist,

 chloride exposed environment - 0.10%

 Conventionally reinforced concrete in a moist

 environment, but not exposed to chloride -

 0.15%

 Above ground building construction where the

 concrete will stay dry - no limit

-Sulfate as SO 4 ASTM D 516 3000 ppm
+Sulfate as SO 4 AASHTO T 290 3000 ppm

-Alkalis as ASTM D 4191, 600 ppm
+Alkalis as AASHTO T 105 600 ppm

-(Na2O+0.658 K2O) ASTM D 4192
+(Na2O+0.658 K2O)

-Total solids AASHTO T 26 50,000 ppm
+Total solids ASTM C1603 50,000 ppm

-Comparison shall be b based on fixed prope ortions and the same volume of test water
+Comparison shall be b based on fixed propo ortions and the same volume of test water

-compared to control mix vucing water or dist illed weter
+compared to control mix k using water or dist illed water.

+Wash water reused a is mixing water in co ncrete may exceed listed concentrations of

-Exhibit 5-4 Water and Mortar Requirements for Questionable Water Source compared to control mix using water or distilled water.
+Exhibit 5-43 Water and Mortar Requirements for Questionable Water Source